Veraverax/p8105_final/proposal.md

 The data for this project is downloaded from
 <https://www.kaggle.com/zynicide/wine-reviews>.
 It was scraped on
-November 22nd, 2017 from WineEnthusiast Rating database (<https://www.winemag.com/?s=&drink_type=wine>).
-It contains 130k wine
+November 22nd, 2017 from the [WineEnthusiast Rating database](https://www.winemag.com/?s=&drink_type=wine).
+It contains 130k
-reviews with variety, location, winery, price, description and reviewer information.
+wine reviews with variety, location, winery, price, description and reviewer information.

 #### The planned analyses / visualizations / coding challenges